eldonjakee08/Dell_Laptop_Supply_Spoofer/README.md

 <img width="465" height="890" alt="Screenshot 2025-07-26 013716" src="https://github.com/user-attachments/assets/65a82975-156f-4c5b-8d1f-67bd8ddf90db" />

-Now that we have the programmed chip, we can now proceed in assembling everything together.
+Now that we have programmed the chip, we can now proceed in assembling the hardware.

 # Assembling the Hardware